nerves-project/nerves_heart/README.md

 `:init.stop/0` (graceful) or `:erlang.halt/0` (ungraceful) to exit the Erlang VM.
 Both `erlinit` and the WDT will prevent shutdown from not completing.

+It's also possible to do a totally ungraceful reboot or shutdown if you need a very immediate response.
+The `"guarded_immediate_reboot"` and `"guarded_immediate_poweroff"` commands do this.

 ## Testing

 It's reassuring to know that `heart` does what it's supposed to do since it